syncfusion-content/maui-docs/MAUI/PDF-Viewer/Toolbar.md

 {% endhighlight %}
 {% endtabs %}

+You can find the sample project for removing an item from the desktop toolbar using the [link provided here](https://github.com/SyncfusionExamples/maui-pdf-viewer-examples/tree/master/Toolbar customization/RemoveToolbarItemDesktop).

 Similarly, you can customize the other toolbars and their items by accessing their names.
 We have listed the other toolbar and toolbar item names below:

 ### Mobile toolbar names